 24.This is the interpretation, O King.
 This is a decree of the Most High which has come upon my lord the King.

-25.They will drive you away from man, and your dwelling shall be with the beast of the field, and they will feed you the grass like oxen, and they will wet you with the dew of heaven, and seven times shall pass over you until you know that it is the Most High who rules in the kingdom of man and that He gives it to whomsoever He will.
+25.They will drive you away from man, and your dwelling shall be with the beast of the field, and they will feed you grass like oxen, and they will wet you with the dew of heaven, and seven times shall pass over you until you know that the Most High rules in the kingdom of man and that He gives it to whomsoever He will.

 26.And inasmuch as they said to leave the stump of the tree with its roots, your kingdom shall be secured for you until you know that Heaven rules.

-28.All this came upon Nebuchadnezzar the King.
+28.All this came upon Nebuchadnezzar the king.

-29. [the following was in verse 27] At the end of twelve months, as he walked atop the royal palace of the kingdom of Babylon,
+29.At the end of twelve months, as he walked atop the royal palace of the kingdom of Babylon,

-30.the King answered and said, “Is this not Babylon the Great, which I have built as a royal residence by the might of my power and for the glory of my majesty?”
+30.the king answered and said, ‘Is this not Babylon the Great, which I have built as a royal residence by the might of my power and for the glory of my majesty?’

-31.While the word was in the King’s mouth, a voice fell from heaven: “They have spoken concerning you, O King Nebuchadnezzar.
+31.While the word was in the king’s mouth, a voice fell from heaven: ‘They have spoken concerning you, O King Nebuchadnezzar.
 The kingdom is departed from you!

 32.And they will drive you away from man, and your dwelling will be with the beast of the field.
-They will feed you the grass like oxen, and seven times will pass over you until you know that it is the Most High who rules in the kingdom of man and that He gives it to whomsoever He will.”
+They will feed you grass like oxen, and seven times will pass over you until you know that it is the Most High who rules in the kingdom of man and that He gives it to whomsoever He will.’

-33.That very moment, the thing was fulfilled concerning Nebuchadnezzar, and he was driven away from man, and he ate the grass like oxen, and his body was wet with the dew of heaven until his hair grew long like eagles’ feathers and his nails like birds’ claws.
+33.That very moment, the thing was fulfilled concerning Nebuchadnezzar, and he was driven away from man, and he ate grass like oxen, and his body was wet with the dew of heaven until his hair grew long like eagles’ feathers and his nails like birds’ claws.